rubygems/gems/README.md

     # Returns an array of gem version details
     puts Gems.versions 'coulda'

+    # Returns the number of downloads by day for a particular gem version
+    puts Gems.downloads 'coulda', '0.6.3'

     # Returns an array of gem dependency details for all versions of given gems
     puts Gems.dependencies ['rails', 'thor'] [pending]

-    # Returns the number of downloads by day for a particular gem version
-    puts Gems.downloads 'coulda', '0.6.3'  [pending]

     # The following method requires password authentication
     Gems.configure do |config| [pending]